 Katherine Conolly survived her husband for 32 years, living between Castletown and Capel Street.
 She emerges from the past as a lady of kindness and fortitude.
 The Irish elite continued to value her influence and judgment in the appointment and promotion of new officials.
 She erected a Charity School in Celbridge, aided by the architect Thomas de Burgh (qv) and in March 1740 she commissioned the erection of the obelisk known today as “Conolly’s Folly”.
 Local farmers, who had suffered greatly when a brutal frost wiped out their crops earlier in the year, were employed in building the folly, thus generating a much-needed income.
 She was particularly fond of her nephew and future heir, William Conolly, and his wife, Lady Anne.
 Indeed she claimed to have “the same love and regard” for both William and Anne as if they were her own children.

 William was the son of Speaker Conolly’s only brother Patrick who was involved in the collection of rents on the Conolly estates before he removed to London in 1705.
 In 1720 Speaker Conolly secured young William a post in the Duke of Bolton’s office during his Lord Lieutenancy.
 In 1727, William won the parliamentary seat for Ballyshannon which he retained until his death in 1754.
 Towards the end of 1733 William proposed to Lady Anne Wentworth, daughter of the Earl of Strafford.
 His wealth and “very good caricktor” appealed to the Wentworths in equal parts.
 And yet rare indeed was the occasion when an innkeeper’s grandson could marry the daughter of an Earl without sending shockwaves through the community.
 William and Lady Anne arrived in Ireland in August 1733 and settled at Leixlip Castle where they lived before their eventual move to Castletown.
 They immediately threw themselves into the party spirit of the “Dublin gaities”, the annual season when the aristocracy and gentry of Ireland gathered in the capital for gala balls, court presentations and such like.
 A daughter, Katherine, was born on January 31st 1734.
+At the age of twenty she would marry Sir Ralph Gore, settling at Barrowmount House in Goresbridge, County Kilkenny, where, in 1756, Sir Ralph built the beautiful nine-arched bridge that gave the town its name.
 Later that year, Lord Strafford, eager to have his daughter back in England, secured William the seat of Aldborough in the English Parliament.
 On December 5th 1734 a son was born.
 He was named Thomas after Lord Strafford’s great-uncle, the notorious Earl of Strafford who ruled Ireland on behalf of Charles I and was later executed.
 Announcing his birth William wrote: “As it came sometime before we expected it, it cannot be a chopping son but it eats and cryes enough to make us believe that it will continue with us”.

 In late 1744, the Conollys moved to England for close on four years, living between London and Staffordshire, with occasional return visits to London.
 Old Mrs. Conolly was approaching the end of her remarkable life.
 She wrote: “I have enjoyed a long share of health and happiness for many years but like all things in this world it has its changes, some black, some white; neither beauty, birth nor grandeur can give us any constancy in this life”.
 Her peaceful death in 1752 at the age of 90 was greeted with universal loss although Mrs Delaney felt she was somewhat neglectful to “her sister, servant and [the] poor”, an oversight which “Mr. Conolly, a very generous, good man” later amended.